 PVSD is strongly committed to school safety.
 As part of this commitment we are continuously assessing and improving our safety procedures and programs.
 As a District, we have adopted the Standard Response Protocols (SRP) as outlined by the I Love You Guys Foundation.

-This SRP provides consistent language, colorful visuals and specific instructions – all of which will make it easier for our schools to communicate and respond during emergency situations.
-Our schools will practice these responses so that students, faculty and staff can become accustomed to each of the five actions:
+This SRP provides consistent language, colorful visuals and specific instructions – all of which support our schools in communication and response during emergency situations.
+Our schools will practice these responses so that students, faculty and staff become accustomed to each of the five actions:

 The I Love You Guys Foundation provides easy to understand and visual standard response protocols (SRP) free to school districts across the nation.
 Within our District, all schools follow the same SRP, allowing us to have a common language and establish a common understanding for how we respond in emergency situations.